prime31/TouchKit/README.md

 UI Touch Handling Replacement
 ----

 GestureKit can be used for any and all touch input in your game.
 The **GKButtonRecognizer** class has been designed to work with any sprite solution for button touch handling.
 This lets you keep your input totally separate from your rendering.
+It implements the same setup that iOS does: a highlighted button expands its hit rect for better useability.

 License